-The TGA was the primary GPS command and control antenna at Cape Canaveral Air Force Station from 1997-2002 supporting operations while the fixed antenna was utilized for the Station Computer System Replacement upgrade, and most recently the GPS Architecture Evolution Plan (AEP) system development testing.
+The TGA was the primary GPS command and control antenna at Cape Canaveral Space Force Station from 1997-2002 supporting operations while the fixed antenna was utilized for the Station Computer System Replacement upgrade, and most recently the GPS Architecture Evolution Plan (AEP) system development testing.
 AEP is the most significant control segment upgrade in GPS history, replacing the mainframe architecture with a distributed network system architecture.
 It brings capabilities such as increased accuracy, future sustainability, and the ability to command the GPS Block IIF vehicles.

 As the GPS fixed GAs were upgraded and modernized, the TGA remained the only legacy GPS GA.
 The TGA has several unique parts which made maintenance more difficult as the TGA aged.
 With Cape Canaveral Air Force Station being the only location housing infrastructure to support the TGA, decommissioning was approved in 2006.